Managing your cash flow

 If you need more cash consider revising your pricing, increasing your volume of sales and managing your debtors.
 Alternatively reduce the cash going out of your business by revising outgoing expenses, inventory and staffing levels to determine whether you can make some savings.
 You may also consider refinancing your loans and selling any underused assets.

 Increase your sales

 Consider an advertising campaign to increase sales and grow your customer base.
-It’s important to note that putting effort into new marketing techniques doesn’t necessarily require a lot of money.
-For example using digital marketing channels, like social media, can be a cost effective technique to advertise and promote your products.
+Marketing your business doesn’t necessarily require a lot of money.
+For example using digital marketing channels, like social media, can be a cost effective way to advertise and promote your products.

 Tighten terms of credit

 Late payments can spell disaster for many small businesses.
 There are important measures business owners can put in place to avoid problems with late or non-payments of debts.
 Having minimal exposure to debtors is good financial practice for any business, and documented systems and processes will help you keep track of cash flow and control finances.
 Given your customers could be a risk to your cash flow, it pays to do due diligence on debtors and assess them before you start work.

 In today’s economy, requesting payment from customers on short payment terms is a wise move.
 To avoid late payments, issue invoices promptly with clearly defined terms and conditions for payment.
 In Australia, payment terms are considered part of a sales contract and operate under contract law, therefore failure to comply with agreed payment terms is a breach of contract.
 If your business provides a product or service that requires substantial cash or effort before you can deliver, consider asking for a deposit or milestone payment.